jacebenson/cedar/docs/docs/auth/clerk.md

 ## Avoiding feature duplication

-Redwood's Clerk integration is based on [Clerk's React SDK](https://clerk.dev/docs/reference/clerk-react/installation).
+Cedar's Clerk integration is based on [Clerk's React SDK](https://clerk.dev/docs/reference/clerk-react/installation).
 This means that there's some duplication between the features in the SDK and the ones in `@cedarjs/auth-clerk-web`.
-For example, the SDK ha a `SignedOut` component that redirects a user away from a private page—very much like wrapping a route with Redwood's `Private` component.
+For example, the SDK ha a `SignedOut` component that redirects a user away from a private page—very much like wrapping a route with Cedar's `Private` component.
-We recommend you use Redwood's way of doing things as much as possible since it's much more likely to get along with the rest of the framework.
+We recommend you use Cedar's way of doing things as much as possible since it's much more likely to get along with the rest of the framework.

 ## Deep dive: the `ClerkStatusUpdater` component